la2050/archive/_projects/2015/ypis-college-promise-college-matched-savings-accounts.md

   for L.A. now and in 2050.
 project_image: 'https://img.youtube.com/vi/8EU-FnJm4xE/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/8EU-FnJm4xE'
-'In one to three sentences, please describe your proposal.': >- YPI’s COLLEGE PROMISE helps low-income students prepare for and go to college through financial education and a unique 3:1 match that puts $981 into special savings accounts for 1,300 students who otherwise may not be able to afford school. $981 is the gap to cover community college costs after financial aid, an amount that also makes it three times more likely students will enroll in college—and four times more likely they’ll graduate.
-That’s something great for L.A. now and in 2050.
 Where will you be working?:
   - City of Los Angeles
   - LAUSD